aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

 You're now free to install it as a systemd service; it seems that the most recent versions of `docker-compose` let you do that with `docker-compose up --no-start`, but who knows really.
-It does respond, we're good for now.
+If it does respond via HTTP(S), we're good for now.

 ### Time to patch the Kobo!